NellalinkHQ/Rimplenet-Templates/README.txt

 == Description ==

-Rimplenet templates is a property of Rimplenet, a Financial Technology (FinTech) Plugin for Wordpress with E-Wallet Functionality used to setup E-Banking, Loan - Requester App, MLM, Matrix, Investments and Packages under Rimplenet Theme.
-Using this Plugin is simple, install it, RIMPLENET TEMPLATES will appear on your admin dashboard menu (with ability to add / create templates).
+Rimplenet Templates is a dashboard maker for wordpress.
+Using this Plugin is simple, install it, RIMPLENET TEMPLATES will appear on your admin dashboard menu (with ability to add / create templates, dashboard ~ it supports both admin dashboard & user dashboard).

-> Note that Rimplenet is fairly new to the public but it has proven to be effective, to use it to full satisfaction, you will need the [Docs - https://rimplenet.com/docs/](https://rimplenet.com/docs/).
+> You might need the [Docs - https://rimplenet.com/docs/](https://rimplenet.com/docs/).

 == Installation ==